 Community members - residents, business owners, school teachers and students, and town officials, as well as other interested parties in the vicinity - are invited to attend a volunteer planning meeting to learn about Our Town.
-The meeting takes place well before before the filming date and anyone interested in the production is invited to attend.
+The meeting takes place before filming begins and anyone interested in the production is invited to attend.

-At the meeting, local residents discuss which landmarks, people, events, and local stories the program should tell about their town.
+At the meeting, local residents discuss which landmarks, people, events, and local stories the program should include.
 Residents are especially urged to participate, but you don't have to live in the particular town to participate - just have a great town story to tell or be willing to help record town stories.

 Rhode Island PBS will answer questions about the project during the meeting and ask volunteers to brainstorm a list of subjects and events to videotape.
 The volunteer filmmakers will later videotape the footage for the documentary, with guidance available from Rhode Island PBS.

 There is no compensation to the videographers involved for time or materials - filming and other participation in the project is strictly voluntary.

 Videographers deliver footage and shooting logs to Rhode Island PBS on “interview day,” which is scheduled for the end of the filming period.
 A brief on-camera interview will also take place, during which the filmmaker describes what he or she filmed and why, putting the story into context.